-This room is vacant – 2 of my daughters have grown-up and moved into their own homes this year.
-I asked the 2 lab assistants I have left (child 3 and 4) if either of them wanted to move into the BEST ROOM.
+This room is vacant – two of my daughters grew up for reals and moved into their own homes this year.
+I asked the two lab assistants I have left (child 3 and 4) if either of them wanted the BEST ROOM.

 They said no.

 I did a little happy dance and started transforming it into my dream work room.

 On a recent Voyage of Discovery (aka. trip to the hardware store), I was waiting for my blue bucket of paint and stalking the aisles for new products, when I saw him.

 (This is where the sunbeam and epic music cues up.)

 The gorgeous can said, “Performs like an oil-base, cleans up like water-based.”

 But I just couldn’t trust – not yet.